Elliott Slowther Insurance Services Ltd trading as Multi Gadget Insure and A19 Insurance

 Policies cancelled by Us or the Insurer

 Your policy may be cancelled by us or the Insurers, for reasons such as misrepresentation, failure to take reasonable care not to make a misrepresentation and providing false or incomplete information when requested at point of claim.
 Your Insurers may also decline the claim and cancel the policy with immediate effect.
+Valid reasons may include but are not limited to:

 Direct Debit Default